yusekiya/toolbox/README.md

 $ file_search_command | format_line_command | filter_command | get_filename_command
 ```

-You can modify the `*-command` variables so that the above pipeline works in you environment.
+You can modify the `*-command` variables so that the above pipeline works in your environment.

 [date_format]: https://docs.python.org/3/library/time.html#time.strftime